Host-microbe interactions

 Professor at the Salk Institute for Biological Studies

 How a host responds to a pathogen determines outcome of infection, and the long-standing belief was that a host needed to kill an invading pathogen in order to survive.
-Ayres’ discovery of the host “co-operative defense” system has challenged this notion.
+Prof. Ayres’ discovery of the host “co-operative defense” system has challenged this notion.
 As part of her paradigm-shifting work, Ayres showed that a host can employ disease tolerance defenses executed by the co-operative defense system during infection that limits pathology and promotes host survival while having no effect on the pathogen.
 Ayres made a number of other breakthroughs in this area, revealing not only more about fundamental, dynamic biological processes but also charting discoveries that have potential translational applications for treating a wide array of diseases as well as ways to promote healthy aging.

 David Schneider